3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ![TARTARUS Canbus Module](https://github.com/user-attachments/assets/d2052c1c-f50c-45a4-a1bf-a727e710c2f9)

-To use the maco's chamber heater system set your heater up like this...
+To use the macro's chamber heater system set your heater up like this...

 ```
 [heater_generic Chamber_Heater]